-Environmental controls have been effectively implemented by Hazell Bros during this project.
+Environmental controls were effectively implemented by Hazell Bros during this project.
 We believe in working closely with our clients to build supportive relationships.
-By working together, we have been able to ensure environmental risks have been mitigated for this project.
+By working together, we were able to ensure environmental risks were mitigated for this project.

 For more information on other projects we have supported, visit our Projects page.

 Department of Defence Training Area Remediation Project

-Applied Environment & Safety provided Environmental Advisor support for the Department of Defence Shoalwater Bay Training Area remediation project.
+Applied Environment & Safety provided short term secondment Environmental Advisor support for the Department of Defence Shoalwater Bay Training Area remediation project.
 This $130 million project managed by Downer and FKG as a joint venture involves upgrades to key infrastructure and facilities within the training area to allow for sustainable ongoing military use while maintaining the environmental values of the area.

 This Training Area covers over 454,000 hectares of diverse landscapes and marine environments in central Queensland.
 It is located within protected areas including the Great Barrier Reef Marine Park World Heritage Area and Shoalwater and Corio Bays Ramsar Wetlands.
 As well as various areas of protected flora and fauna habitat.

 Key construction upgrades include rebuild of the Urban Operations Training Facility consisting of a mock city with full-scale buildings and structures.
 As well as airfield upgrades with an additional aeromedical evacuation landing zone; construction of a new field hospital; road upgrades and new beach landings; and extensive creek crossing upgrades throughout the training area.

-Given the significant environmental sensitivities of the project area, compliance with regulatory and stakeholder requirements and implementation of environmental best practice is the highest priority.
+Given the significant environmental sensitivities of the project area, compliance with regulatory and client requirements and implementation of environmental best practice is the highest priority.

 Our responsibilities on this remediation project included obtaining pre-work environmental clearance certificates, mapping extents of vegetation clearing, providing advice for site rehabilitation, and monitoring ongoing environmental compliance against project requirements.
 We worked closely with key stakeholders including Department of Defence Environmental Officers, civil and landscaping contractors, and specialist consultants to facilitate project delivery.